A few years ago I kept a journal of stream-of-consciousness thoughts.

 - It boosts your confidence in your own judgment and wisdom.

 - It makes you feel like a more integrated, authentic person.

-Many highly sensitive people and empaths have a well-developed intuition that is a natural part of their personalities [go here for a list of personality traits].
 But if you are more of a “left-brained” thinker, please don’t assume that the intuitive process isn’t available for you.
 The power of intuition can be developed and improved.